List of Elfen Lied characters: Bando

 In the last episode of the anime, Bandō is defeated again by Lucy, who simply tells him that they will never meet again before leaving him lying on the beach.
 It is implied that he survives, although the extent of any new injuries that Lucy may have inflicted on him is unclear.

 In the manga his role is extended a bit more, he lives on the beach that he fought Lucy on and constantly cleans up the trash and debris, so that when they fight again she has nothing to use as weapons.
-He is shown to have a more compassionate side, such as saving Kurama, and burying the dead.
-While he is violent, ruthless and all too willing to kill, he takes great offense to acts of perversion, such as child molestation; when Mayu asks for his aid when she is attacked by the unnamed man, Bandō expresses intense disgust over the man's actions.
+He is shown to have a more compassionate side, such as saving Kurama, and burying the dead Silpelit #28.
+While he is violent, ruthless and all too willing to kill, he takes great offense to acts of perversion, such as child molestation; when Mayu asks for his aid when she is attacked by an unnamed assassin, Bandō expresses intense disgust over the man's actions.

 This then leads to Bandō's second fight with Lucy on his beach, where he is severely injured while protecting Mayu from an attack by Lucy after the latter is exposed as a killer to the young girl.
 Lucy rips off his remaining arm and cuts him in half at the waist, then flees.
 While dying in Mayu's arms, Bandō reflects that he had always wanted someone to cry for him after he died, since he had isolated himself from human contact for all his life; and he now seems to be at peace.
 In the final chapter, Mayu is seen cleaning the beach where Bandō had come to live in his memory when Bando returns to see Mayu, where it is shown that his lower half of his body has been fitted with bionics.